drunomics/amazon-product-widget/README.md

 product is not available, then you can, for example, show your own custom message instead of the product box being absent altogether.

+`hook_amazon_product_widget_get_custom_asin_map(FieldableEntityInterface $entity)`

+Whenever an entity is saved, an ASIN map in the database gets updated, so we always know which entity contains which products (ASINs) and which product belongs to which entities.

+If you have products (ASINs) stored in a custom field in an entity, you can extract and return them here, they will be added to the ASIN map for that entity.

 ## Maintainers

  * Mathias (mbm80) - https://www.drupal.org/u/mbm80